Stainless steel, broken glass and buzz, Tesla makes a pickup

-The much-hyped unveiling of Tesla’s electric pickup truck went off script Thursday night when supposedly unbreakable window glass shattered twice when hit with a large metal ball.
+The much-hyped unveiling of Tesla’s electric pickup truck went off script Thursday night when supposedly unbreakable window glass splintered twice when hit with a large metal ball.

 The failed stunt, which ranks high on the list of embarrassing auto industry rollouts, came just after CEO Elon Musk bragged about the strength of “Tesla Armor Glass” on the wedge-shaped “Cybertruck.”

-Note: This story has been corrected to remove a reference to the event taking place at the Los Angeles Auto Show.
-AP Auto Writer Tom Krisher contributed from Detroit.